Raval97/Web_Application_BetApi/README.md

  - Frontend: Thymleaf (HTML + CSS)
  - database: MySQL

- * application use WebSecurityConfigurerAdapter to session maintenance
+ * application use WebSecurityConfigurerAdapter to session maintenance and recognition of the logged in user's access type